Don’t get overwhelmed with all the cleaning you need to do. Print out this 30 Day cleaning challenge and you’ll have it done in in no time!

 Day 14 Light Fixtures.
 Grab a wet cloth and wipe them down.

 Day 15 Couch and Chairs.
 Get out stains, take all the cushions off and vacuum.
+This will get your living room dialed in.

 Day 16 Car.
 Detail your car.
 Throw away all the trash and wipe down the dash and vacuum it out.